Having The Talk: Discussing Gender Equity With Your Team

 We need these definitions and strategies now.

-Support the URCA Classroom and get access to Cadoux's talk and dozens more whenever you need it.
+Support the UAP Classroom and get access to Cadoux's talk and dozens more whenever you need it.

 - Physics of Disc Flight mini-course with Alex Davis